-To gain full library privileges you will need to visit a branch of Cumberland Library Service to confirm your identity.
+For full library privileges, visit a branch of Cumberland Library Service to confirm your identity.

-Membership applications must be signed by a parent or guardian if applicant is under 18.
+- Membership applications must be signed by a parent or guardian if the applicant is under 16.

-You will be asked to provide ONE current form of identification that shows your full name and current residential address
+- ONE current form of identification must be supplied that shows your full name and residential address.
+This can include:

 - Driver’s Licence

 - Current Health Care Card